jbdekker/ddpg-collaboration-and-competition/Report.md

 Deep Deterministic Policy Gradient (DDPG) is a model-free off-policy algorithm for learning continous actions.
 It combines ideas from DPG (Deterministic Policy Gradient) and DQN (Deep Q-Network).
 It uses Experience Replay and slow-learning target networks from DQN, and it is based on DPG, which can operate over continuous action spaces. [[ref]](https://keras.io/examples/rl/ddpg_pendulum/)

-The DRLND DDPG code was already written to utilize only a single agent, so the changes had to be made to make it work in a collaborative environment.
+The DRLND DDPG code was written to utilize only a single agent, so changes had to be made to make it work in a collaborative environment.
 Experience from the 2nd project helped a lot.

 ### Implementation details